waldirborbajr/waldirborbajr/README.md

 Software Backend En·gi·neer ⬘ from Brazil to the World and now trying to learn Android Mobile development.

-Owner & Software Engineer at my own company B+ Technology focus on GoLang and Computer Vision & Machine Learning.
+Owner & Software Engineer at my own company B+ Technology.

+I love coding, I love GO and now learning Rust.

 I love making open-source projects and cool products, sharing with others, and enjoying the feeling of creativity.